Word@Work, Let God's Word energise your working day!

 Matthew 26:39-41

-Jesus had taken Peter, James and John into the Garden of Gethsemane that Passover night.
-The other disciples were left sitting at the gateway, but the three trainee apostles were witnesses to the agony which Jesus was going through.
-He also wanted them to be prayerful supporters lest Satan should gain the upper hand in the battle.
-As Jesus stepped further into the darkness, away from the light of flickering torches, His voice could be heard praying to His Father.
+Jesus had taken Peter, James and John into the Garden of Gethsemane that Passover night (Matthew 26:36-38).
+The other disciples were left sitting at the gateway, but these three trainee apostles were chosen to be witnesses to the agony which Jesus was going through in the same way that they were witnesses of His glory in the transfiguration (Matthew 17:1-3; 2 Peter 1:16-18).
+He also wanted them to be prayerful supporters, lest Satan should gain the upper hand in the battle, against them as well as against Him.
+As Jesus stepped further into the darkness, away from the light of flickering

 Submission Versus Sleeping